rich1e/vite-antdv-scaffold/README.md

-# Vite Antdv Scaffold
+# Vite Scaffold

 ## Introduction

-Vite Antdv Scaffold is a free and open source front-end template.
+Vite Scaffold is a free and open source front-end template.
 Using the latest `vue3`, `vite2`, `TypeScript` and other mainstream technology development.

 ## Feature